FESTIVAL DEL CINEMA NUOVO

 an authentic beauty.

-"People who watch these films will leave the theatre with a smile in their heart, finally realising that la disability is not just a problem."
+"People who watch these films will leave the theatre with a smile in their heart, finally realising that the disability is not just a problem."

 The International Festival del Cinema Nuovo was born in 1997 from the idea of the visionary psychologist Romeo Della Bella, who directed it with passion and enthusiasm until he passed away in 2016.
 Today, this dream is pursued by the institution bearing its creator’s name, the Romeo Della Bella Association in collaboration with Mediafriends.